Manage Care

 - Members in hospice, receiving hospice services or palliative care, who had an encounter for palliative care or who died during the measurement year.

-Documentation must include a note indicating the visit was with a PCP or OB/GYN, and evidence of all the following:
+Documentation must include a note indicating the visit was with a PCP or OB/GYN, and evidence of all of the following:

 - Health history: Assessment of the member’s history of disease or illness (allergies, medications, immunization status).